 And you know the 'funny' thing?
 The real push in the back came from losing my mother and being diagnosed with MS as a young woman.
 This was my version of the tipping point, of the struggle, of loss.
 And just like these amazing chefs, it actually HELPED me manifest who I am today.
 It still helps me to this day and every day forward to constantly live the truest version of myself I possibly can.
 To come back to nature over and over and over again.
 To practice selfcare (which for me comes down to going to nature, managing my stress levels and eating a healthy organic diet) and compassion and acceptance.
 When I am able to do this, I know I am ok.
 Not healed, not without challenge, not wealthy, but OK.
 And OK is great!
 I am a big fan of the OK.
 When we can be OK with the OK, we immediately feel this weight falling off our shoulders.

-And because of my work as a nature coach, as a yoga teacher and because of my lifestyle, I know the next logical step is going to be to move even further away and closer to nature than I do now.
+And because of my work as a nature coach, as a yoga teacher and thanks to my lifestyle, I know the next logical step is going to be to move even further away and closer to nature than I do now.
 I already have nature around me lots and lots and nearby enough, but I know I'm going to live in nature.
 It was always written in the stars and in my heart.
 And I trust the right moment will present itself, when my man and I are both ready to take that step together.

 So I'm going to end this post, by giving voice to my internal whisper and putting it on the page: 'I am going to live in nature'!
 That is part one.
 The picture of me standing on the balcony overlooking the mountains in my mothers country, France, is one of my favourite reminders of how wonderful that feels, because it really felt amazing.
 And part two?
 That will come, but not now.
 Now I am here and here is OK!